whitneyburton/portfolios/students/michael_reeves/20151002-michael_reeves-m3.markdown

 ### Areas of Emphasis

 This module I hope to learn how to consume and produce APIs using Rails.
-I also hope to become more comfortable with JavaScript and finally start using JQuery.
+I also hope to become more comfortable with JavaScript and start using JQuery.

 ### End of Module Assessment

 (Notes & scores from your assessment rubric)

-### Attendance

-(Summary of any missed time 1/2 day or more)

 ### Work

-(Intro)

 #### MicroBlogger